 We were in Fayetteville in August 2022, as part of Big Trip #4.
-Read about our previous visit in 2021 and our first visit in 2019, not to be confused with our 2018 stop in Fayetteville, Arkansas.
+Read about our most recent visit in 2023, our previous visit in 2021 and our first visit in 2019, not to be confused with our 2018 stop in Fayetteville, Arkansas.

 Fayetteville was a last minute addition to our Big Trip #4 itinerary.
 It’s mostly on the way from central VA to northern OH, and we like it there.
 Unfortunately, we didn’t have time to hike in the national park, or even see the awesome profile of the New River Gorge bridge (I love that bridge), but we were able to get drinks at our favorite Fayetteville bar and dinner at our favorite Fayetteville restaurant!